heritage-happenings/heritage-happenings.github.io/README.md

 # heritage-marina.github.io
-an unofficial presence for Heritage on the Marina
+an unofficial presence for [Heritage on the Marina]( https://heritageonthemarina.org/ )

-* Mary Coughland
-* Maya Hovey

 To be filled in